querkmachine/beeps.website/src/blog/2026-03-30-newbies-guide-form-design.md

 It allows questions that require more detailed guidance to have the space they need.

-It makes pages to load faster.
+It makes pages load faster.

 It simplifies development for error validation, creating branching routes if some questions are conditional upon others, looping if more than one answer can be provided for a given question, and allows users the option to save their place and return later.